Authentication and authorization

 Authorization using Tags

 As already mentioned, authorization is the process of verifying what specific applications, files, and data a user has access to.
-This is accomplished in py4web using Tags.
+This is accomplished in py4web using Tags, that we’ve already discovered on Tagging records in the DAL chapter.

 Tags and Permissions